snowu/amazon_book_scraping/README.md

 ].
 Results will be written to `scraped_french_books.csv` by default unless `destination_path` is passed
 ].
 Logs are printed in `log_file` console.
 Default is `amazon_scraping.log`

+To use the script:
+`virtualenv -p python3 env_name`
+`source env_name/bin/activate`
+`pip install -r requirements.txt`
 `python3 book_scraping.py -p 20 -d "book_scraping.csv" -l "book_scraping.log`

-all args have defaults so `python3 book_scraping.py` is perfectly fine as well
+All args have defaults so `python3 book_scraping.py` is fine as well

 I tested up to 1000 pages with additional books info fetched successfully in 340s~ but it's pointless going over 75 (n° of pages on amazon) since the upper limit with the given link is 16*75 = 1200 books.